kirazoro/kirazoro/README.md

 AI ML developer
 ---------------

-* 🌍  I'm based in India
+* 🌍 Based in India
-* ✉️  You can contact me at [chitrangibhatnagar@gmail.com](mailto:chitrangibhatnagar@gmail.com)
+* ✉️ Reach me at chitrangibhatnagar@gmail.com
-* 🧠  I'm learning AWS,MLOps currently.
+* 🧠 Currently exploring AWS and MLOps
-* 🤝  I'm open to collaborating on Machine learning and data science
+* 🤝 Open to collaborations in machine learning and data science, with a keen interest in working on large language models
-* ⚡  I bring a ton of energy and enthusiasm to my projects!
-(Thanks, ADHD!)
+* ⚡ Passionate, energetic, and driven—my ADHD fuels my creativity and enthusiasm for every project I take on!

 ### Skills